 Any individuals who desire to use New Hampshire Medicaid to assist in covering the cost of addiction treatment can do so at Live Free Recovery.
 We are a Medicaid drug rehab.
 Similar to Medicaid, Medicare can also help cover everything from check-ups, to routine doctor office visits.

 It also assists with long-term healthcare for the disabled and elderly.
-One of the most ideal parts is it can even assist in covering mental health and addiction treatment expenses.
+One of the most ideal parts is it can even assist in covering mental health services and addiction treatment expenses.
 When it specifically comes to New Hampshire Medicaid, the following addiction treatment programs can be covered fully or partially.

 At Live Free Recovery, we are proud to be a Medicaid drug rehab for those who have the Medicaid insurance or need addiction treatment.
 Continue reading to learn more and if you have any questions, you can reach out to us at Live Free Recovery or a Medicaid representative.
 We will be happy to answer any questions that you might have and get you started on your road to recovery.

 Benefits of Using Medicaid for Drug Rehab